 Symptoms of a heart attack can vary from person to person.
 They may be mild or severe.
 Women, older adults, and people with diabetes are more likely to have subtle or unusual symptoms.

 Symptoms in adults may include:

-- Changes in mental status, particularly in the elderly
+- Changes in mental status, especially in older adults

-- Chest pain that feels like pressure, squeezing, or fullness: The pain is usually in the center of the chest.
+- Chest pain that feels like pressure, squeezing, or fullness.
+The pain is usually in the center of the chest.
 It may also be felt in the jaw, shoulder, arms, back, and stomach.
-It lasts for more than a few minutes, or it may come and go.
+It can last for more than a few minutes, or come and go.

 - Cold sweat

 - Numbness, aching, or tingling in the arm (usually the left arm, but the right arm may be affected alone, or along with the left)

 - Shortness of breath

 - Weakness or fatigue, especially in older adults and in women

 First Aid for Heart attack first aid